Librarian Support in Dallas ISD | engage2learn

 Coaching support was needed arguably now more than ever and involved three levels:

-• Lead Librarians who were released due to skills attainment were provided an opportunity to get feedback on following the evidence-based eGrowe coaching process once per semester.
+- Lead Librarians who were released due to skills attainment were provided an opportunity to get feedback on following e2L's evidence-based coaching process once per semester.

-• Additional librarians were coached directly on the AASL standards, with a focus on partnering with teachers and campus administrators in order to reach as many virtual and in-person students as possible.
+- Additional librarians were coached directly on the AASL standards, with a focus on partnering with teachers and school administrators in order to reach as many virtual and in-person students as possible.

-• Returning Lead Librarians were coached on AASL standards and on the evidence-based eGrowe coaching process.
-This approach not only helped librarians impact student learning on their respective campuses, but empowered them to coach peer librarians to do the same.
+- Returning Lead Librarians were coached on AASL standards and on e2L's evidence-based coaching process.
+This approach not only helped librarians impact student learning across their respective schools, but empowered them to coach peer librarians to do the same.

 3: Workshops